 - bleeding tumors

 - cocaine or methamphetamine use (which can cause severe hypertension and lead to hemorrhage)

 Anyone can have an ICH, but your risk increases with age.
 According to the Mayfield Clinic, men are at slightly higher risk than women.
 Middle-aged people of Japanese or African-American descent are also at risk for ICH.

 Symptoms of ICH include:

-paralysis in the face, arm, or leg, especially if it occurs on only one side of
+- sudden weakness, tingling, or paralysis in your face, arm, or leg, especially if it occurs on only one side of your body

 - sudden onset of severe headache